 Theme park getaways are popular with families, but they sure ain't cheap.
 Happily, there are some golden rules of ticket-buying that apply to pretty much every theme park, and they can help you chip away at the cost of tickets.
 Here are tried-and-tested ways to lower your theme park spend.

-Buy tickets online.
 Never, ever pay the walk-up ticket price at a theme park.
-Instead, visit the theme park website and print out your tickets before you go.
-You're guaranteed to save a signifcant sum—sometimes as much as $20 per ticket—even for same-day tickets.
+Instead, visit the theme park website, and print out your tickets before you go.
+You're guaranteed to save a significant sum—sometimes as much as $20 per ticket—even for same-day tickets.

-Avoid weekends.
 This one is a universal no-brainer.
-Single-day ticket prices at Cedar Point in Sandusky, Ohio, are about 30 percent less than admission on Saturdays and Sundays.
+Single-day ticket prices at Cedar Point in Sandusky, Ohio, on weekdays are about 30 percent less than admission on Saturdays and Sundays.
 But the big bonus is that lines will be much shorter, allowing you to spend less time waiting in lines and more time having fun.

-Make membership work for you.
-Both Disney World and Universal Orlando offer nice ticket discounts to AARP members.
+Both Disney World and Universal Orlando offer attractive ticket discounts to AARP members.
 It's one of the perks of turning 50.